-Over time, use of wild animals actually increased slightly, from 75 percent of the individuals to 79 percent of the individuals, though the percentage of wild animal biomass in the assemblage declines from 78 percent of the biomass to 61 percent (see Tables 4-7 and 4-22).
+Over time, use of wild animals actually increased slightly, from 75 percent to 79 percent of the individuals, though the percentage of wild animal biomass in the assemblage declines from 78 percent of the biomass to 61 percent (see Tables 4-7 and 4-19).
 Neither of these changes represents a substantial alteration in the overall pattern of animal use established in the early eighteenth century.
-In part, the apparent use of domestic animals declined over this time span because of an increase in frogs, toads, and rodents, which are absent in Feature 90, but contribute 10 percent of the individuals in the Spanish/early American component.
-On the other hand, use of Other wild mammals also increases over this time period.
-Wild mammals other than deer are absent in Feature 90, but comprise 12 percent of the individuals in the Spanish/early American component.
-In neither time period did Commensal taxa or Other wild mammals contribute substantially to the estimated biomass.
+In part, the apparent use of domestic animals declined over this time span because of an increase in frogs, toads, and rodents, which are absent in Feature 90 but contribute 10 percent of the individuals in the Spanish/Early American component.
+On the other hand, use of animals in the other wild mammals category also increases over this time period.
+Wild mammals other than deer are absent in Feature 90 but comprise 12 percent of the individuals in the Spanish/Early American component.
+In neither time period did commensal taxa or other wild mammals contribute substantially to the estimated biomass.

 Some changes in relative proportions are seen in specific taxonomic groups, or specific species.
 The broad generalizations in the previous paragraph overlook a peak in domestic sources of biomass in the French/British analytical unit associated with pork (Figures 4-17 and 4-18).
-Pigs are absent in the Feature 90 collection, though this could be a function of small sample size or the limited context sampled (see Table 4-7).
-More interesting is the observation that pork contributed an estimated 24 percent of the biomass in the French/British period and 5 percent in the subsequent Spanish/early American period (see Figure 4-18).
+Pigs are absent in the Feature 90 collection, though this could be a function of small sample size or the limited context sampled (see Table 4-6).
+More interesting is the observation that pork contributed an estimated 24 percent of the biomass in the French/British period and 5 percent in the subsequent Spanish/Early American period (see Figure 4-18).
 This was accompanied by an increase in the amount of biomass estimated for beef.
-The use of fish and venison in the Spanish/early American component is also lower compared to that in Feature 90, but higher than in the French/British component (see Figure 4-16).
+The use of fish and venison in the Spanish/Early American component is also lower compared to that in Feature 90 but higher than in the French/British component (see Figure 4-16).